hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 situated to the Northwest there is no clear evidence for the Mehrgarh Neolithic being brought there by EFs from West Asia.
-The genetic evidence does not provide any clear support such early admixture of a West Asian population with the ASI (i.e. the proto-Indian population).
+The genetic evidence does not provide any clear support such early admixture of a West Asian population with the ASI (i.e.the proto-Indian population).
 Thus, it is quite possible that the Mehrgarh Neolithic was an independent Neolithicization, though we cannot rule out some role in its rise for memetic or temetic transfers from West Asia, even if there was